 Planning and Highways Regulation Committee - Development is a Departure from the Development Plan.
-Application referred to Heatons and Reddish Area Committee for comment and recommendation only.

 SITE AND SURROUNDINGS

 The application site comprises The Cranford Golf Centre, which lies on the eastern side of Harwood Road approximately 0.4km from the junction with A5145 Didsbury Road.
 The existing Golf Driving Range was originally developed in the 1990's, but has been vacant and un-used since October 2014.
 The site consists of approximately 2.62 hectares of land that comprises a vacant golf driving range and the associated buildings in the western part of the site, together with the grassland of the driving range beyond in the eastern area of the site.